Jürgen Klopp: 2017–2019: First Champions League title

 Liverpool started the 2018–19 season with the best league start in the club's history, winning their first six matches.
-On 2 December 2018, Klopp was charged with misconduct after running onto the pitch during the Merseyside derby to celebrate Divock Origi's 96th minute winning goal with goalkeeper Alisson Becker.
+On 2 December 2018, Klopp was charged with misconduct after running onto the pitch during the Merseyside derby to celebrate Divock Origi's 96th-minute winning goal with goalkeeper Alisson.
 Following a 2–0 win against Wolverhampton Wanderers, Liverpool ended Christmas Day four points clear at the top of the league.
 A 4–0 win against Newcastle United on Boxing Day saw Klopp's side extend their lead in the league to six points at the half-way point of the season, as well as becoming only the fourth Premier League team to be unbeaten at this stage.
 It was Klopp's 100th win in 181 matches as Liverpool manager.
 Klopp's defensive additions proved to be effective as his side equalled the all-time record for the fewest goals conceded at this stage of a top-flight season, conceding just 7 goals and keeping 12 clean sheets in 19 matches.
 On 29 December, Klopp's side thrashed Arsenal 5–1 at Anfield, extending their unbeaten home run in the league to 31 matches, matching their best such run in the competition.
 The result saw them move nine points clear at the top of the league, and meant Liverpool won all 8 of their matches in December.
 Klopp subsequently received the Premier League Manager of the Month award for December.
 Klopp's side finished the season as runners-up to Manchester City, to whom they suffered their only league defeat of the season.
 Winning all of their last nine matches, Klopp's Liverpool scored 97 points, the third-highest total in the history of the English top-division and the most points scored by a team without winning the title, and remained unbeaten at home for the second season running.
 Their thirty league wins matched the club record for wins in a season.